David and Goliath

 Ask: Does anyone know the names of the five books of Law?
 (Genesis, Exodus, Leviticus, Numbers, Deuteronomy)

 Ask: Can anyone name any other books in the History collection?
-(Joshua, Judges, Ruth, 1st & 2nd Samuel, 1st & 2nd Kings, 1st & 2nd Chronicles, Ezra, Nehemiah, and Esther)
+(HInt: Have them look in the Bible table of contents.
+Joshua, Judges, Ruth, 1st & 2nd Samuel, 1st & 2nd Kings, 1st & 2nd Chronicles, Ezra, Nehemiah, and Esther)

 Play the Game: